-- 4.1 The numeric rating score calculated by the rating software tool with the information on the home's energy features as calculated by the rater. - 4.1.1 The rating software tool uses the national rating method adopted by RESNET to calculate the rating score. - 4.1.2 A score of 80 is the definition of the minimum energy efficiency of new homes. - 4.1.3 Nationally, for a home to be labeled as ENERGY STAR®, it must achieve a minimum score of 86 or be at least 15% more efficient than the local minimum energy code. - 4.2 The star rating based on the rating numeric score. - 4.3 The estimated annual purchased energy consumption for space heating, space cooling, water heating, and all other energy use, and an estimate of the total purchased energy consumed in the home. - 4.4 The estimated annual energy cost for space heating, space cooling, water heating, and all other energy use and the total of these estimates. - 4.5 The street address or recorded real property identifier of the rated home. - 4.6 The name of the rater. - 4.7 The date that the rating was completed. - 4.8 The rating software program and its version number used to calculate the rating. - 4.9 If improvements are being planned for the home, the rater may produce an energy improvement report, which contains: - 4.9.1 A listing of recommended improvements. - 4.9.2 Estimated annual savings from each measure.

-- 4.9.3 Typical installed costs for each measure. - 4.9.4 Estimated useful life of for each improvement. - 4.9.5 Estimated economic return from each measure. - 4.9.6 Estimated total savings resulting from the recommendations. - 4.9.7 Improved rating score resulting from the recommendations. - 4.9.8 Estimated annual savings resulting from the recommendations. - 4.10 If the homebuyer plans on applying for an energy mortgage, the rater can produce an Energy Mortgage Report (if an energy mortgage will be applied for).
+- 4.1 The numeric HERS Index Score calculated by the rating software tool with the information on the home's energy features as calculated by the rater. - 4.1.1 The rating software tool uses the national rating method adopted by ANSI/RESNET Standard 301-2014 to calculate the rating index score.

+- 4.2 The estimated annual purchased energy consumption for space heating, space cooling, water heating, and all other energy uses, and an estimate of the total purchased energy consumed in the home. - 4.3 The estimated annual energy cost for space heating, space cooling, water heating, and all other energy uses and the total of these estimates. - 4.4 The street address or recorded real property identifier of the rated home. - 4.5 The name of the rater. - 4.6 The date that the rating was completed. - 4.7 The rating software program and its version number used to calculate the rating. - 4.8 If improvements are being planned for the home, the rater may produce an energy improvement report, which contains: - 4.8 .1 A listing of recommended improvements. - 4.8 .2 Estimated annual savings from each measure. - 4.8 .3 Typical installed costs for each measure. - 4.8 .4 Estimated useful life of for each improvement. - 4.8 .5 Estimated economic return from each measure. - 4.8 .6 Estimated total savings resulting from the recommendations. - 4.8 .7 Improved rating score resulting from the recommendations. - 4.8 .8 Estimated annual savings resulting from the recommendations. - 4.9 If the homebuyer plans on applying for an energy mortgage, the rater can produce an Energy Mortgage Report (if an energy mortgage will be applied for).
 The energy mortgage report contains information needed by a lender to underwrite an energy mortgage, including the monthly energy savings and the added energy value to the home's appraisal.
 There are specific reports for:

 Fannie Mae.
 Freddie Mac.
 Federal Housing Administration.
 Veterans Administration.